 This backpack with solar panels is for those who spend more time in the city than on the trail.

-How to Choose the Best Solar Backpack for You
+How to Choose the Best Solar Backpack

 Solar backpacks combine a little bit of technology with the traditional aspects of hiking.
 Here’s what you need to know to bring the two worlds together.